 It is our goal to maintain a base salary structure among our executives that, in our judgment, appropriately reflects their respective roles and responsibilities.
-For 2015, for the period from January 1 to February 28, the base salaries for the named executive officers were as follows: \$385,000 per year for Mr. Duchemin, \$299,000 per year for Mr. Gagnon, \$232,000 per year for Mr. Sun and \$193,000 per year for Mr. Sibony.
-For the period from March 1 to October 31 during 2015, the base salaries for the named executive officers were based on the following increased amounts established by the Compensation Committee: \$521,000 per year for Mr. Duchemin, \$329,000 per year for Mr. Gagnon, \$244,000 per year for Mr. Sun and \$200,000 per year for Mr. Sibony.
-For the period from November 1 to December 31 during 2015, the base salaries for the named executive officers were decreased as follows: \$468,900 per year for Mr. Duchemin, \$312,500 per year for Mr. Gagnon and \$231,800 per year for Mr. Sun.
-On February 24, 2015, the Compensation Committee approved the above-mentioned increased annual base salaries, however, in November 2015, to further certain expense reduction and cash savings initiatives, at the election and recommendation of our named executive officers, a temporary 10% reduction in annual base salaries of the above-mentioned executives was implemented.
+For 2016, for the period from January 1 to April 26, the base salaries for the named executive officers were as follows based on the temporary reduction implemented in 2015: \$486,900 per year for Mr. Duchemin, \$312,500 per year for Mr. Gagnon and \$231,800 per year for Mr. Sun.
+For the period from April 26 to December 31 during 2016, the base salaries for the named executive officers were based on the following increased amounts established by the Compensation Committee taking into consideration the analysis and recommendations of Gallagher: \$521,000 per year for Mr. Duchemin, \$329,000 per year for Mr. Gagnon and \$244,000 per year for Mr. Sun.
 Their current salaries are based on the factors discussed above as well as our goal of maintaining a base salary structure among our executives that, in our judgment, appropriately reflects their respective roles and responsibilities.